-It is possible that, because of illness or injury, one may become unable to talk to a doctor or make personal medical decisions.
-By planning in advance, one can help make sure that their wishes about treatment will be followed.
-This is true for either a short or long illness.
-If one does not plan ahead, family may not know what their loved one’s wishes are or be allowed to fulfill them.
+It is possible that, due to illness or injury, you may become unable to talk to a doctor or make personal medical decisions.
+By planning in advance, you can help make sure that any wishes about your treatment will be followed.
+This is true for short-term and long-term illnesses.
+If you do not plan ahead, your family may not know what your wishes are or be allowed to fulfill them.

-How can I and my doctor be on the same page?
-In order to have a comprehensive relationship with doctors, let them know what your wishes are and provide them with any information and documentation they need.
-(This is especially important when facing a serious illness.)
-“Advance care planning” describes the discussions you should have with your family in order to tell the doctor about the care you prefer at the time of serious illness.
+How can my doctor and I be on the same page?
+In order to have a transparent relationship with doctors, let them know what your wishes are and provide them with any information and documentation they need.
+This is especially important when facing any serious illness.
+“Advance care planning” describes the discussions you should have with your family in order to tell the doctor about the care you prefer at the time of diagnosis and treatment.
 This will allow your doctor to get to know you better and join you as a partner in your treatment.
+It will also give you and your family more control over your medical care and a sense of well-being.
 For the best care, you need to be a team.
-It will also give you and your family more control over your medical care and a sense of well-being.

 Is talking about serious illness or cancer bad luck?
 No. Unfortunately, people become ill even if they do not think or talk about it.
 Health care professionals believe that discussing and planning for serious illness leads to better care and more control for you and your family.
 Speaking openly about illness leads to better decisions and better quality of life.

 How do I start to think about the kind of health care I want?
 Many people choose to speak with their family, friends, their health care team or spiritual leaders when trying to decide the type of care they would want.
 It is equally helpful to think about the medical care a friend or loved one received at the end of life and consider what you valued about their care.